 Don’t require sealing — These types of pumps do not have to be completely sealed.

-Differences Between Centrifugal Pumps and Positive Displacement Pumps
+Differences Between Centrifugal Pumps And Positive Displacement Pumps

 Both centrifugal and positive displacement pumps move fluids from one point to another.
 But there are quite a few differences between the two.